 Get to know these people.
 No one says to learn everything there is to know about them.
 But having even the smallest bit of a personal relationship with them will benefit everyone involved.
 Your chats will be more relaxed, and talking openly will be easier.

-Trust me, you want the remote team you’re working with to be open with you.
+Trust us, you want the remote team you’re working with to be open with you.
 You want them to put in the time and effort to really think their tasks through, to advise you when necessary.
 Their know-how is a big part of the reason you hired them in the first place.
 Wouldn’t it be a waste for all that knowledge to stay behind a barrier of miscommunication?

 Be open about your project.
 Tell the remote developers you’ve partnered up with the entire story of how you got to your idea.
 Tell them what makes your mobile app special, help them understand the unique value proposition of this mobile product.
 Get them interested in the project and they’ll translate all this info into an engaging mobile app, which is exactly what you want.
 Besides, they’ll be a lot more productive too if you get their creative juices flowing.